albrechtjonas/Java-ContestSolution-CCC/README.md

 you need to be smart kind of
 dsa
 that is ok  reight?
-I love you man this is actually great? f;ds l;'afsdscience aprtment?
+I love you man this is actually great?I think I am actually smart as hell f;ds l;'afsdscience aprtment?